FrankBeatrice/blog0-template/about/index.md

 ---

 Software Engineer-Strategist-Writer-Critque-skeptic-dreamer

-• I am a person that writes stuff.
-  - I am a polygot.
+• I am a polygot.

 This is my home on the internet
-You can find topics I've written about, content I thought wasworth sharing & more
+You can find stuff I've written about, content I wanted to share & more ++